February 02, 2019 5 min read

 When you buy a probiotic, make sure that it will actually deliver its bacteria past your stomach acid - most probiotics won't do this.

-Our Balance ONE Probiotic uses BIO-tract technology to compress its bacteria into tablets.
+Our Balance ONE Probiotic uses a time-release technology named BIO-tract technology to compress its bacteria into tablets.
 Tests have shown that this delivers 15 times as many bacteria to the gut, compared to regular probiotics.
 That makes it more effective, better value, and a great choice for your gut.